 Average Mortgage Payment – A Complete Analysis

-In the United States, the total mortgage debt nears $10 trillion.
+In the United States, the total mortgage debt stands at $10.44 trillion in the second quarter of 2021.
 This debt is repaid via monthly installments that vary depending on various factors.
-According to one source, the average mortgage payment in the country hovers around $1,000 per month.
+According to one source, the average mortgage payment in the country hovers around $1,275 per month on a 30-year fixed mortgage, and $1,751/month for a 15-year term.
 Yet, consumers from different states, age groups, and income groups earmark different shares of their earnings for mortgage payments.
 In any case, the mortgage remains a serious issue for Americans.
 If you want to learn how this segment varies and what affects it, read our average monthly house payment analysis.

 Mortgage Payments in the US

 A mortgage represents the highest debt in the United States.
 Did you know that the average mortgage debt in 2020 was over $215,000?
 With debt so high, it makes sense that the national average mortgage payment puts a considerable strain on Americans’ bank accounts.

 Census Bureau data shows that in 2020, the median monthly owner costs without a mortgage were $490.
 Adding mortgage costs into the calculations boosts the amount to $1,558.
 Basically, the median mortgage costs in the country in 2020 were $1,068.

 It shouldn’t go unnoticed that the average payment is contingent on many factors.
 For example, Americans pay $906 a month for a mortgage on a 30-year fixed-rate loan with a rate of 3.29%.
 The average mortgage payment is $1,295 per month on a 15-year fixed-rate loan at 2.79%.
 Naturally, the loan size plays a role here too.
 If two people apply for the same duration and loan rate but a different amount, their house payments will differ.